New HP Specter x360. Appearance, materials, control elements, assembly

 • Dimensions: 325x218x16 mm

-• Weight: 1.45kg
+• Weight: 1.45 kg

 Equipment

-The delivery set turned out as follows:
+The delivery package turned out to be as follows:

-• Charger and power supply to it;
+• Charger and power supply for it;

-• Cover made of neoprene.
+• Case made of neoprene.

-Design laptop transformer HP Specter X360
+HP Specter X360 convertible laptop design

 The following elements were installed on the right side: